 2) A new window will pop up describing the three easy steps that you will go through to migrate your file shares and configuration to new servers without affecting existing apps and users.
 Click Close.

 3) This is Phase 1, click +New job to create a new job, give it a name without any space (only alphanumeric), and then click OK.

 4) Enter the credentials for the source server that you want to migrate from, select if you want to include all admin shares, and then click Next.

 6) Click Start scan to start the inventory, in this step, the Storage Migration Service will start looking at all the configuration, network settings, and the data on the source server.
-This step may take some time depends on the amount of data you have on the source server.
+This step may take some time depending on the amount of data you have on the source server.

 7) Once the scan is complete, you will see all the shares, their path, size, files, including the configuration, network adapters, and volumes on the source server.
 Click on Next to continue.